 Taking photographs, and improving your picture-taking skills, are an integral part of this course.
 This means you'll need a camera.
 Since it's a course on digital photography, you'll need a digital camera.
 In particular, we require you to have a camera with manual control over shutter speed and aperture.
 Such a camera will typically also give you manual control over ISO.
 It's also helpful if your camera has a variable zoom lens, but surprisingly, manual control over focus isn't as critical; we'll show you how to "fool" your camera into focusing at whatever distance you want.
 Your camera should also have a flash, as most do.
 You don't, however, need an SLR (single lens reflex camera) to take this course.
 Many DSCs (digital still cameras, also known as point-and-shoots) offer the minimum flexibility we require.
 Of course, if you do have an SLR, you'll be able to take better pictures, because SLRs have larger sensors than point-and-shoots, hence higher resolution and lower noise, and they typically have larger apertures, hence more control over depth of field.
 There are also new classes of cameras appearing every year.
 Some of these fall into the space between DSCs and SLRs, in particular the so-called mirrorless interchangeable lens (MIL) cameras.
 All models of these cameras that we've seen are adequate for this course.

 If you don't have an adequate camera, don't panic.
 Through the generosity of the Stanford CS and EE departments, the School of Engineering, and the Vice Provost for Undergraduate Education, we've purchased 45 cameras to loan out to students who are enrolled in CS 178.
-These cameras are a mix of SLRs (Nikon D40, D3000, and D3100) and advanced point-and-shoots (Canon A590).
+These cameras are a mix of SLRs (Nikon D40, D3000, and D3100) and mirrorless interchangeable lens cameras (Olympus PEN E-P3).
 That's not enough cameras for everybody, so we'll need to allocate them carefully.
 We don't know what algorithm we'll use yet for this allocation - possibly by seniority.

 If we loan you a camera, you are financially responsible for it until you return it to us at the end of the quarter.
 If you lose or damage the camera, you'll need to pay us to fix or replace it.
 If you don't, then you won't receive a grade in the course, and you may be subject to a university judicial proceedings.
 So take care of your camera!
-This includes keeping the lenscap on when not in use (for the SLRs), keeping the camera dry and away from extreme heat, cold, and dust, and keeping the camera in its case when transporting it.
+This includes keeping the lenscap on when not in use (for the SLRs and MIL cameras), keeping the camera dry and away from extreme heat, cold, and dust, and keeping the camera in its case when transporting it.
 I can tell you from sad experience that most cameras will not survive an uncontrolled trip from your hands to the ground.
-Most SLRs can't even survive a fall from a bed to a carpeted floor.
-And the lens protector doors on the Canon DSCs will not survive being placed in a sandy coat pocket; they need to stay snugly zipped inside their case.
+Most SLRs and MIL cameras can't even survive a fall from a bed to a carpeted floor.

 If you need a camera, then when you fill out the online survey as previously described, you'll find a question related to cameras.
 We'll tabulate the answers to this question on Thursday morning, then we'll hand out cameras, maybe as early as class on Thursday.